-Giant Straw Hats Are The Viral Trend Of The Summer, So Here's How To Get The Look
+Giant Straw Hats Are All The Rage RN So Here’s How To Bag The Best Of Them

 Sometimes, the fashion industry sends out something that is honestly laughable.
 But then, a couple of celebrities wear it and it becomes a bonafide trend.
 That's exactly what has happened with giant straw hats; a fad that has taken over both high end and high street brands.

 It first began in September 2017, when designer Simon Porte Jacquemus (otherwise known Jacquemus) showcased huge straw hats on his spring 2018 catwalk, reports Vogue.
 Despite being paired with wearable minidresses and sarong skirts, this looked to be something that would never translate to real life.
 That was until model of the moment, Bella Hadid, wore an even bigger one with nothing but a thong on in an Instagram pic she posted.

 Many people believed the unpractical accessory to be the same Jacquemus hat that they had seen months earlier.
 However, it turns out Hadid's particular style was by Mexican brand Olmos & Flores.
 In fact, you can buy it for the small sum of £260.

 And at the end of June, Emily Ratajkowski donned a big straw hat (albeit a slightly less ridiculous one than Hadid's) for her holiday to Mykonos.
 If you're into fashion at all, you'll know that this was the point where a laughing stock became a thing that people would sit up late at night googling.

 Danish model Emma Leth even went so far as to wear Jacquemus' face-covering version for her (admittedly very relaxed looking) wedding, reports Harper's Bazaar.
 I feel for the photographer who had to try and get a shot of her beaming face under that.
 So, why did she do it?